filimo/VideoTranscript2/README.md

 ### Overview

-VideoTranscript2 is an advanced multimedia application that enhances the experience of viewing and listening to audio and video content by offering dual subtitle support.
-This tool is particularly useful for bilingual studies, translation comparisons, and improved media navigation.
+**VideoTranscript2** is an advanced multimedia application that revolutionizes the way users view and listen to audio and video content.
+The app offers **dual subtitle support** and **real-time speech synthesis synchronization**, making it an indispensable tool for bilingual studies, translation comparisons, and enhanced media navigation.

 ![Screenshot](./assets/main_1.1.png)